gamechanger/penalty-box/README.md

 ## Penalty Box - A redis backed rate limiter service
 [![Github License](https://img.shields.io/github/license/gamechanger/penalty-box.svg)](https://github.com/gamechanger/penalty-box/blob/master/LICENSE)

+Penalty Box is an independent service which can be used to keep track of requests and inform clients when a request should be rate limited.

 ### Installation
 Penalty Box is a Node.js service.
 After cloning the repository, you can run it with:
 ```